 Many times, the patient and family are initially relieved to find out that there was no cancer found on a study or biopsy.
 It is only later that they learn that the negligence of a medical professional resulted in the wrongful diagnosis of their condition.

-This might mean that, by the time a proper diagnosis is made, the cancer has already progressed to a life-threatening or even fatal point.
+This might mean that, by the time a proper diagnosis is made, cancer has already progressed to a life-threatening or even fatal point.
 A tenacious Michigan lawyer could work with a claimant and their family to demonstrate how a misdiagnosis was the root cause of an issue and request full and fair compensation through a civil lawsuit.

 Misread Pathology Reports

 A pathology report is a document that contains the diagnosis of a patient determined by examining cells and tissues under a microscope.
 The report is usually created after a biopsy or surgery and includes information about the patient, a description of how cells look under the microscope, and a diagnosis based on these findings.
-The requesting physician is then required to read the report and make a proper recommendation.
+The requesting physician must then read the report and make a proper recommendation.
 All physicians and medical professionals should be properly trained to read these reports and issue a correct diagnosis.

 Patients expect doctors to properly read these pathology reports so that they are diagnosed correctly or in time so that the proper treatment may be implemented.
 Unfortunately, misread pathology reports or failure to properly read a pathology report can lead to a delay in cancer diagnosis, and therefore delay in treatment.
 This delay can be a harmful and sometimes fatal combination.